Michelle J. Shapiro

 Prior to joining ArentFox Schiff, Michelle practiced white collar criminal defense at a large multinational law firm and a white collar litigation boutique in Manhattan, NY.

-In 2017, Michelle was selected in Crain's New York Business list of "Leading Women Lawyers in New York City."
-She is also a frequent speaker and author on white collar criminal issues.
+Michelle is a frequent speaker and author on white collar criminal issues.

 - Interviewed by Anti-Corruption Report, “Post-COVID Compliance Strategies: Dealing With Persistent Heightened Risks,” May 26, 2021